-Balan Balance Sheet Strength: Strongest • Strongest risk-adjusted capitalization level as measured by the Best's Capital Adequacy Ratio (BCAR) scores at the 99.6% level. • Retention of earnings supports advancement in policyholders' surplus levels. • Reserve development has generally been favorable across most calendar years with 2022 reserves developing favorably. • The group's investment portfolio is highly diversified, which is a benefit gained from the size of the invested asset base. • Strong liquidity levels with financial flexibility available from the insurance operations of Tokio Marine & Nichido Fire Insurance Company, Limited, if necessary.
-Operating Performance: Strong • Consistently strong operating performance across both underwriting and investment results contributes to annual retained earnings. • Underwriting results benefit from advantages in loss and loss adjustment expense ratios backed by line of business expertise. • Investment income provides considerable support on a dollar basis to operating performance.
-Business Profile: Favorable • Well-established market leader in its target, niche markets. • Exceptionally well diversified by jurisdiction, product line, market segment, and distribution channel. • Extensive use of industry-leading technology to support all facets of operations.
-Enterp orise Risk Management: Very Strong • Risk management capabilities are very strong for the risk profile of the group and are in excess of comparable organizations. • The Philadelphia Insurance Companies' enterprise risk management (ERM) is fully integrated within Tokio Marine's framework.
-Best practices are shared across insurance operating entities. • Utilizes the Tokio Marine Standard Economic Capital Model to deliver analysis encompassing risks.
-Lift Dr Lift Drag • Strategic importance to the parent through material earnings contributions and diversification.
+balance Sheet Strength.
+Strongest • Strongest risk-adjusted capitalization level as measured by the Best's Capital Adequacy Ratio (BCAR) scores at the 99.6% level. • Capital position is supported by strong returns across underwriting income and investment income. • The invested assets portfolio is predominantly concentrated in high-quality fixed-income securities, with an emphasis on municipal bonds, asset-backed securities, corporate bonds and, to a lesser extent, treasury securities. • Financial flexibility available within the group and from the intermediate holding company, if necessary. • Historically, the group has maintained conservative reserve positions.
+Operating Performance: Strong • Consistently strong operating results across both underwriting and investment results contribute to annual retained earnings.
+Operating results are favorable compared to peer companies and the insurance industry. • Investment income provides considerable support with regard to operating performance on both a dollar and a ratio basis. • Underwriting results benefit from consistency in rate management, expense advantages, and line of business proficiency.
+Business Profile: Favorable • Exceptionally well diversified by product line, market segment, distribution channel, and jurisdiction. • Well-established leader in multiple specialty markets. • Extensive use of proprietary systems to support all facets of marketing, distribution, and product offerings. • Acutely knowledgeable senior management team with lengthy history of successful execution of strategies.
+Enterprise Risk Management: Very Strong • Risk management capabilities are very strong for the risk profile of the group and are in excess of comparable organizations. • The group's enterprise risk management (ERM) is fully integrated with Tokio Marine's framework, and best practices are shared across the insurance operating entities. • Utilizes economic capital modeling aligned with that of Tokio Marine for informing and quantifying the impact of various strategic options.
+Lift Dra Lift Drag • Strategic importance to the parent through material earnings contributions and diversification.
 In addition, there is significant integration with the rest of the organization through ERM, investment management and various operational synergies.